VimsecAu/kb/m365/baselines/exo.md

 #### MS.EXO.10.1v1 Instructions
 Any product meeting the requirements outlined in this baseline policy may be used.
-If the agency uses Microsoft Defender, see the following implementation steps for
+If the company uses Microsoft Defender, see the following implementation steps for
 [enabling preset security policies](./defender.md#implementation), which include anti-malware protection.

 #### MS.EXO.10.2v1 Instructions
 Any product meeting the requirements outlined in this baseline policy may be used.
-If the agency uses Microsoft Defender, see the following implementation steps for
+If the company uses Microsoft Defender, see the following implementation steps for
 [enabling preset security policies](./defender.md#implementation), which include anti-malware protection to quarantine malware in email.

 #### MS.EXO.10.3v1 Instructions
 Any product meeting the requirements outlined in this baseline policy may be used.
-If the agency uses Microsoft Defender, see the following implementation steps for
+If the company uses Microsoft Defender, see the following implementation steps for
 [enabling preset security policies](./defender.md#implementation), which include zero-hour auto purge (ZAP) to retroactively detect malware in messages